 Dawn of War 3 gameplay

-This was the first big question coming into the announcement - would a third Dawn of War follow the model of the first’s large armies and control-point capture, the second’s hands-on tactics at squad-level, or reinvent itself once again?
-The answer is a little of all three.
-As you can see in the video above, there’s a new focus on scale and super-sized units, but retaining the clashing armies of the first game and the heroes of the second.
+Dawn of War 3 follows both the model of the first’s large armies and control-point capture, the second’s hands-on tactics at squad-level.
+As you can see in the video above, there’s a focus on scale and super-sized units, but DoW 3 still retains the clashing armies of the first game and heroes of the second.

-While the overall strategy of a map will still be controlled by power generators and capture points, just as in the first game, massive units with unique special abilities are how DoW2 is brought into things.
-They’re called elites, and in singleplayer will be collected and upgraded as you progress.
-They're meant to dominate battlefields single-handedly, be it through tactical buffs from commander units or, y’know, massive guns.
+While the strategy of each map is controlled by power generators and capture points like in the first game, units with unique special abilities are inherited from DoW2.
+They’re called Elites, and in singleplayer they are collected and upgraded as you progress.
+They dominate battlefields, be it through tactical buffs from commander units or, y’know, massive guns.
 However, they’ve got specific weaknesses: never send a hero in alone if you’re not prepared to lose them.
 Check out our Dawn of War 3 unit guide for more.

-Cover is also returning, but simplified so that squads of units capture areas, becoming more resistant to range fire but easier to clear out with assaults, rather than flat buffs in certain areas of the map.
-Those that have seen the game say that being in cover is close to immunity from ranged damage, so jetpacking/charging/teleporting in really is the only option to clear out the entrenched - but, obviously, assault troops have a massive advantage once close-quarters are achieved, so it won't take much to counter.
+Cover has been simplified; squads capture defensive areas and become more resistant to range fire, rather than there being flat buffs in certain areas of the map.
+Cover is, however, now easier to clear out with assaults.
+Being in cover grants near immunity from ranged damage, so jetpacking/charging/teleporting in really is the only option to clear out the entrenched.
+Of course, assault troops have a massive advantage once close-quarters are achieved, so it doesn’t take much to counter.

 Dawn of War 3 campaign

-Dawn of War 3’s campaign will feature each faction converging "when a catastrophic weapon is found on the mysterious world of Acheron" according to the official site.
-Through the narrative you’ll move from Space Marine, to Ork, to Eldar as each go about their business of trying to absolutely slaughter the others.
-As for the missions themselves, and how they'll be connected, there's less info on that out there right now.
+Dawn of War 3’s campaign features each faction converging when a catastrophic weapon is found on the mysterious world of Acheron.
+That weapon is the Spear of Khaine.
+Through the narrative you’ll move from Space Marine, to Ork, to Eldar as each go about their business of trying to massacre the others.

 Dawn of War 3 multiplayer

-Perhaps most importantly, how will it expand?
-This moves into business model questions, and while we’re assuming that the base game will be a full-price all-in-one, Warhammer is so ripe for addons that DLC is inevitable.
-The Company of Heroes 2 model seems most likely, with factions added as paid upgrades every so often, letting anyone face against them in multiplayer without paying, but to play as them you cough up the cash.
-On the previous topic, the Ardennes Assault expansion also added a new campaign, so DLC in that area is possible as well.
+The Company of Heroes 2 model seemed the most likely, with factions added as paid upgrades every so often, letting anyone face against them in multiplayer without paying, but to play as them you cough up the cash.
+However, big, chunky expansions worked very well for both the original game and the sequel.

 A lot of this could also depend on how successful the game is in its first year.
 A Dawn of War 3 that sells a couple of million copies is a far steadier base on which to build a constantly expanding service model than one that limps its way to a couple of hundred thousand, getting a single expansion before being shelved for the next big game.
-Relic have said that Elite units will be worked in by being selected beforehand, and they're considering MOBA-style picking, but haven't worked out the details yet.
+Early signs were good for Relic’s latest RTS, with Dawn of War 3 seeing 100 hours of game time in its launch week.

 Dawn of War 3 modding

-Such it was for the first two games, with mods like Ultimate Apocalypse still being regularly updated by committed development teams.
-While neither ever had the legacy of something like Skyrim or the long-running map-making pedigree of Blizzard’s games, there was a tonne of interest there and will undoubtedly be for the third iteration.
-The previous versions didn’t have the support structure of the Steam workshop, nor the modern internet speeds and level of modder capability that’s pushed mods into such a mainstream area of gaming.
+This was the case for the first two games, with mods like Ultimate Apocalypse still being regularly updated by committed development teams.
+While neither ever had the legacy of something like Skyrim or the long-running map-making pedigree of Blizzard’s games, there was lots of interest there.
+Previous versions didn’t have the support structure of the Steam workshop, nor the modern internet speeds and level of modder capability that’s pushed mods into such a mainstream area of gaming.

 Dawn of War 3 units and races